eam-00/Linux-Notes/Keyboard/linux-notes-keyboard.md

 Add that entry onto root's crontab so it is executed everytime the box reboots, to avoid typing it, like this:

 ``@reboot /usr/bin/setkeycodes e049 159 e051 158 e069 109 e06a 104``

+This works for the keyboards of Thinkpads like the T43, T60, X220, T410, T420.